theREALdebater/eclat/doc/eclat/building.md

 It is typical to end the name of a build with `.prod` for a production build, or `.test` for a (end-user) testing build, or `.debug` for a (developer) testing and debugging build.

-Suppose this build has four assemblies, named:
+Suppose this build has four partitions, named:

     acme.greenhouse.aircon
     acme.greenhouse.salinity